FStarLang/FStar/doc/book/part4/part4_ghost.rst

 types* as erasable.

-Consider introducing an inductive type definition that is meant to describe a proof term only and for that proof term to introduce to runtime overhead.
+Consider introducing an inductive type definition that is meant to describe a proof term only and for that proof term to introduce no runtime overhead.
 In a system like Coq, the type of Coq propositions ``Prop`` serves this purpose, but ``prop`` in F* is quite different.
 Instead, F* allows an inductive type definition to be